Technologicat/unpythonic/README.md

 The trampoline implementation takes its remarkably clean and simple approach from ``recur.tco`` in [fn.py](https://github.com/fnpy/fn.py).
 Our main improvements are a cleaner syntax for the client code, and the addition of the FP looping constructs.

-Otherwise there shouldn't be much overlap with other lispy or functional libraries, such as [toolz](https://github.com/pytoolz/toolz), [more-itertools](https://github.com/erikrose/more-itertools) or [funcy](https://github.com/suor/funcy/).

 ### On ``let`` and Python

 Why no `let*`?
 In Python, name lookup always occurs at runtime.
 Python gives us no compile-time guarantees that no binding refers to a later one - in [Racket](http://racket-lang.org/), this guarantee is the main difference between `let*` and `letrec`.